wkool/cl_awaygoals/README.md

 I thank Gerald Bauer and github.com/footballcsv for providing the bulk of the data for this project.

 ### Supplemental analyses
 Some smart redditors have pointed out that home/away teams are not randomy selected in the Round of 16.
 You can see the data of the two graphs above when you exclude this round, it turns out that it doesn't make a huge difference, but the distinction between extra time and penalty kicks becomes a little bit more finnicky.
-(However, I would argue that RO16 games that end up in a symmetric tie were more likely to not b
+(However, I would argue that RO16 games that end up in a symmetric tie were more likely to not between heavily imbalanced teams.)

 ![png](awaygoal_files/awaygoal_9_0.png)